 Get ready to learn what many studies have reported in psychological articles on comfort food.
-Let’s start with the University of Illinois Food and Brand Lab, who came up with their own definition of comfort food:
+Let’s start with the University of Illinois Food and Brand Lab, which came up with its own definition of comfort food:

 "a specific food consumed under a specific situation to obtain psychological comfort."

 Researchers from the University of Illinois concluded that people include homemade healthy food as comfort food almost as much as processed junk food that is less nutritious and higher in fat and sugar.

 Other researchers from the same university studied the effects of watching a happy movie or sad movie on food selection.
 Viewers of Sweet Home Alabama, a happy movie, ate more grapes than the viewers of Love Story, a sad movie, who ate more buttered salted popcorn.